Thomson Reuters to cut 3,200 jobs in next two years

 The news and information provider, which completed the sale of a 55-percent stake in its Financial & Risk (F&R) unit to private equity firm Blackstone Group LP (BX.N), announced the cuts during an investor day in Toronto, in which it outlined its future strategy and growth plans.

-The company, which is focusing on its legal & tax businesses following the Blackstone deal, declined to say where the job cuts were being made.
+The company, which is focusing on its legal and tax businesses following the Blackstone deal, declined to say where the job cuts were being made.
 However, Co-Chief Operating Officer Nick Masterson told investors that staff had already been informed about 90 percent of the planned cuts.

-Shares in Thomson Reuters rose as much as 3.2 percent on Tuesday, hitting an all-time high.
+Shares in Thomson Reuters rose 3.7 percent on Tuesday, hitting an all-time high.

 The company also aims to grow annual sales by 3.5 percent to 4.5 percent by 2020, excluding the impact of any acquisitions.
-Chief Executive Officer Jim Smith said it plans cross-sell more products to existing customers as well as attracting new customers.
-The company will also cut the amount of products it sells, he said.
+Chief Executive Officer Jim Smith said it plans to cross-sell more products to existing customers and to attract new customers.
+The company will also cut the number of products it sells, he said.

 “We’re going to simplify the company in every way that we can, working on sales effectiveness and on ways to make it easier both for our customers to do business with us and for our frontline troops to navigate inside the organization,” he said.